Managing for Multiple Uses & Enhancing Ecosystem Services on Educational Landscapes

-Ithaca College owns 560 acres of natural lands managed as a four-parcel conservation reserve system by students, faculty and staff.
+Ithaca College owns 560 acres of natural areas managed as a four-parcel conservation reserve system by students, faculty, and staff.

-Established in 2004, Ithaca College Natural Lands (or ICNL) has built a strong, positive presence on campus during its first ten years.
-All ICNL operations now follow a formal long-term plan written by students and approved by the College-wide ICNL Committee.
-More courses every year use the Natural Lands as their outdoor classroom, reaffirming the overarching value of the reserves as educational working landscapes.
-The core team of students managing the Natural Lands on a day-to-day basis now has 20+ members, with paid interns mentoring apprentices enrolled for course credit in the Student Intern Training Program.
-The ICNL Staff collaborates widely across the campus community, involving members from several Schools and student organizations.
-The projects underway on ICNL are diverse, ranging from ecological research to environmental education to senior volunteer outreach to trail building and maintenance for recreational use.
+Ithaca College Natural Lands (or ICNL) has built a strong, positive presence on campus since 2004.
+ICNL management follows a formal long-term plan written by students and approved in 2012 by the College-wide ICNL Committee.
+More courses every year use the ICNL reserves as their outdoor classroom, reaffirming their value as educational working landscapes.
+The core team of students managing the Natural Lands on a day-to-day basis has grown to 20+ members, with paid interns mentoring apprentices enrolled for course credit in the Student Intern Training (SIT) Program.
+The ICNL Staff and Committee collaborate widely across the campus community, involving people from several different Schools and organizations.
+Projects underway on ICNL reserves are diverse, including ecological research, environmental education, volunteer stewardship, recreation trail maintenance, and commercial production of non-timber forest resources.

 - The ICNL system consists of four reserves, each managed for particular objectives.

 - Learn how ICNL serves the IC 20/20 program and is "not just open space."

 - We have more than five miles of maintained public-access trails, including a self-guided nature trail with interpretive literature.

 - Our Education Coordinator and student staff wrote a book on South Hill Natural Area!

 - When planning your visit, please be aware of our rules of use.